Race and crime in the United States: Homicide

 Among homicide victims in 2019 where the race was known, 54.7% were black or African-American, 42.3% were white, and 3.1% were of other races.
+Homicides with white victims and black offenders were more than 2.3 times more common than the opposite (566 vs 246).
 Including homicide victims in 2019 where the race was unknown, 53.7% were black or African-American, 41.6% were white, 3% were of other races, and 1.7% were of unknown races.

 The per-capita offending rate for African-Americans was roughly eight times higher than that of whites, and their victim rate was similar.
 About half of homicides are known to be single-offender/single-victim, and most of those were intraracial; in those where the perpetrator's and victim's races were known, 81% of white victims were killed by whites and 91% of black or African-American victims were killed by blacks or African-Americans.